Defend Full In-Person Visitation at the Durham Jail

 - That all video visitation equipment currently installed in the lobby be removed and no new equipment added.

-Inside-Outside Alliance (IOA) needs your help with “Defend Full In-Person Visitation at the Durham Jail”.
-Join Inside-Outside Alliance and 583 supporters today.
+Mia Hutchins-Cabibi needs your help with “Defend Full In-Person Visitation at the Durham Jail”.
+Join Mia and 588 supporters today.